 The Association operates under a ten-year rental lease which expires December 31, 2024.
-The annual commitments for the next two years under the terms of this rental are as follows:
+The annual commitment for the next year under the terms of this rental is as follows:

 Equipment Leases

 The Association leases a postage machine.
 The annual commitments under the terms of this lease are: